 This civil demand has absolutely nothing to do with criminal charges of petty theft or shoplifting.
 If there is any actual restitution, you’ll be required to pay that amount (not some inflated amount) through the Court.

 One thing though is for sure, if you contact the store or the law firm/collection agency seeking the money then they’ll know they’ve got you on the hook.
 By engaging with them in any way, either by phone or by mail), they will feel they have somebody who’s willing to pay them and they will keep up their efforts to collect from you.
 You could advertently say something that could be construed as an agreement to pay, turning this into a different situation.

 Either pay the amount demanded, if that gives you peace of mind, or ignore them completely.
 Paying off the demand is not an admission of guilt.
 The choice is yours.
-The most important thing is allowing your lawyer to focus on the shoplifting charges in Court.
+The most important thing is allowing your lawyer to focus on the shoplifting charges in criminal Court.

-If your decision is to pay it you may want to first try to negotiate the amount by sending a letter (handwritten is fine).
+At the end of the day, If your decision is to pay it you may want to first try to negotiate the amount by sending a letter (handwritten is fine).
 Specifically write that you dispute the debt and the amount, however, the check will settle the matter.
 Attach a check for a lesser amount, say half of what they are requesting, write “payment in full” on the check and write “see attached letter” on the check as well.
 This is what is called an accord and satisfaction and should resolve the issue.
 If they send it back you are no worse for the wear.

 Here is a sample “accord and satisfaction” letter: